grafana/loki/docs/sources/clients/aws/eks/_index.md

         namespace: ""
 ```

-> Pipeline stages are great ways to parse log content and create labels (which are [indexed][labels post]), if you want to configure more of them, check out the [documentation][pipeline].
+> Pipeline stages are great ways to parse log content and create labels (which are [indexed][labels post]), if you want to configure more of them, check out the [pipeline][pipeline] documentation.

 Now update Promtail again: